 We’d recommend that you sharpen your dart for 10-20 seconds.
 After which, check the tip by slowly moving your finger over it.
 If you feel that the tip is still too blunt, continue to sharpen it to check back regularly.

 What To Consider When Buying a Dart Sharpener

 Be aware that failure to use a dart sharpener correctly can damage your darts.
 Below, we’ve highlighted some of the most common things you should consider when buying a dart sharpener.

 - Small and comfortable to hold

-Hence, make sure to sharpen your darts correctly using the techniques discussed, above.
+Therefore, make sure to sharpen your darts correctly using the techniques discussed above.